-5.5.6.
+6.5.6.
 Imaging Section

 Pigments' Harmonic Engine takes things to the next level by letting you pan different partials across the stereo field.
 This can result in wide, immersive, fascinating sounds.
+The imaging section is a pane of controls identified by a title banner that says either SPLIT, PERIODIC, or RANDOM (referring to its selectable modulation modes).

-5.5.6.1.
+6.5.6.1.
 Imaging Modulation Mode

-A drop-down menu offers three main options for doing this and changes the knobs you see in this section accordingly.
-Here is a summary:
+A pop-up menu offers three main options for doing this and changes the knobs you see in this section accordingly.
+Click the banner to access it.